DECENTfoundation/DCore-Docker/README.md

 ## DCore runtime image

 If you have DCore deb or rpm packages ready you can build the runtime image.
-There is a helper script which requires three mandatory arguments (base OS image name and version, DCore version) and one optional argument (packages directory - defaults to packages subdirectory).
+There is a helper script which requires three mandatory arguments (base OS image name and version, DCore version) and two optional arguments (image tag - defaults to DCore version, packages directory - defaults to packages subdirectory).

-> Usage: ./build_runtime.sh base_image image_version dcore_version [packages_dir]
+> Usage: ./build_runtime.sh base_image image_version dcore_version [image_tag] [packages_dir]

 Naming convention for images: `dcore.` prefix and append base image name, e.g. `dcore.ubuntu`.
 You must specify DCore installation package version in `DCORE_VERSION` build argument.
 Optionally you can specify the OS layer image version using the `IMAGE_VERSION` build argument.